clawson13/charity-funding-predictor/README.md

 ![Initial Test Accuracy](Images/initial_accuracy.png)

 ### Optimization Model Adjustments
-* The 'STATUS' binary classification features was also removed.
-It is presumed that since this is a historical data set, whether an applicant is active or inactive should not determine historical success.
+* The 'STATUS' binary classification feature was also removed.
+It is presumed that since this is a historical dataset charting completed initiatives, an applicant's active/inactive system status when the dataset was assembled has no determination on historical success which has already been decided.
 * 'INCOME_AMT' value counts >$1M were also binned together to further reduce noise.
 * 'ASK_AMT' outlier values calculated at > $11,886 were trimmed.
-* Adjusted thirty-nine (39) features remained.
+* An adjusted thirty-nine (39) features remained.
-* Model layers added/adjusted in multiple tests.
-Epochs also tested in range 10-500.
-Final accepted optimization as follows, one hundred (100) epochs only:
+* Model layers were then added and adjusted in multiple tests.
+Epochs were also tested in range 10-500.
+Final accepted optimization as follows, with one hundred (100) epochs only:
     - First Layer: Eighty (80) neurons, ReLU as activation function
     - Second Layer: Sixty (60) neurons, ReLU as activation function
     - Third Layer: Forty (40) neurons, Sigmoid as activation function